The Residence On Campus are available to all full-time registered students.

 - The Campus License to reside is based on 7 days per week over a 38 week academic year.

-- Rooms must be paid for in advance of occupation by the due dates and there are no facilities to pay weekly/monthly.
+- Rooms must be paid for in advance of occupation by the due dates and using the payment method prescribed.

 - Halls of Residence are not suitable for families or children under 17 years.